-Guidance: SCUSD School Board Policy 1240 (BP1240) and Administration Regulations (AR 1240) All volunteers from the community (someone who does not have a child enrolled in a F
+Guidance: SCUSD School Board Policy 1240 (BP1240) and Administration Regulations (AR 1240)

-All volunteers from the community (someone who does not have a child enrolled in a Early Learning and Care Department program) must be cleared in accordance with the SCUSD volunteer registration and screening process and complete a SCUSD Volunteer Registration Packet and pass the district's criminal background check.
+All volunteers from the community (someone who does not have a student enrolled in a Early Learning and Care Department program) must be cleared in accordance with the SCUSD volunteer registration and screening process and complete a SCUSD Volunteer Registration Packet and pass the district's criminal background check.
 Prospective volunteers must be directed to the parent advisor who will assist them with the completion of the volunteer registration process.
 The Registration Supervisor will notify the prospective volunteer and all pertinent staff with results of screenings.